-Should alterations be made to the travel corridor, including construction of a rail trail or upgrades to accommodate increased train travel, mitigation measures could-should be addressed in a UMP.
-These mitigation measures could include, but are not limited to, identifying sufficient parking in appropriate locations, sufficient refuse containers and refuse removal, proper signage, lighting and the appropriate measures to address noise establishment of quiet times in residential areas.
+Should alterations be made to the travel corridor, including construction of a rail trail or upgrades to accommodate increased train travel, mitigation measures should be addressed in a UMP.
+These mitigation measures could include, but are not limited to, identifying sufficient parking in appropriate locations, sufficient refuse containers and refuse removal, proper signage, lighting and appropriate measures to address noise in residential areas.